 X-ray Rapid reactions, deceleration of charged particles Is used in medicine.
 Detects flaws in metals and plastics.
 Can kill healthy body cells.

+Gamma Nuclear reactions

-Gamma rays Nuclear reactions radioactive disintegration
+rays radioactive disintegration

 Based from the table below, which of the following statement is NOT true on the different regions of the electromagnetic spectrum, their properties, uses and effects?